devchat-dev/devhackers/README.md

 # DevHackers List June 2016 🖖
 > See [DevHack](https://github.com/devolio-devchat/devhack) or [#devhack](https://devolio-devchat.slack.com/messages/devhack/details/) for details.

-To participate use one of the templates below and submit a pull request to this README with your details (If you don't know just [create an issue](https://github.com/devolio-devchat/devhackers/issues/new)).
+To participate use one of the templates below and submit a pull request to this README with your details.
+The simplest way to create a pull request is to [edit this README](https://github.com/devolio-devchat/devhackers/edit/master/README.md) and GitHub will walk you through submitting the changes!

 ## Project Template